kirkofypsi/7DWorkProblemModel/corporate.md

 ## Key differentiators

- - __Unprompted research__ - allows employees to articulate their concerns without bias or leading questions, resulting in more genuine and accurate feedback.

  - __Industry/competitors benchmarking__ - ability to compare an organization's work culture with its competitors and industry benchmarks, a feature not previously available due to the lack of industry and competitor data.
 Culturama provides a comprehensive view of work culture across various industries by covering a wide range of 1,500 major companies using 5 million employee opinions,

  - __High precision__ - Culturama offers high granularity of workplace problem detection, as it identifies 130 common workplace issues that are practical and easily understandable for employers to address, rather than relying on high-level, abstract concepts or only detecting overall sentiment.

+ - __Cost-efficient and consistent analysis__ - significantly reduces the cost and effort required for analyzing open-text employee feedback, while also ensuring consistency and eliminating interpretation bias introduced by different analysts.

  - __Avoids survey fatigue__ - collects employee feedback on workplace issues in a natural and unprompted way, without burdening them with lengthy and repetitive surveys that can lead to disengagement and autopilot responses.

- - __Cost-efficient and consistent analysis__ - significantly reduces the cost and effort required for analyzing open-text employee feedback, while also ensuring consistency and eliminating interpretation bias introduced by different analysts.
+- __Rapid and continuous monitoring__ - instead of relying on periodic surveys, the system can collect and analyze data continuously, providing real-time insights into employee concerns and sentiment.
+Decision-makers are immediately informed about patterns and trends in weak areas of every function/department/location, allowing for quick implementation of corrections and identifying correlations between business decisions and employee satisfaction.

+- __Unprompted research__ - allows employees to articulate their concerns without bias or leading questions, resulting in more genuine and accurate feedback.

+- __Anonymity and confidentiality__: ensures that employees can express their concerns without fear of retribution, thanks to the data being processed by a third party.
+Culturama only shows aggregated data, not individual feedback, maintaining the anonymity of employees and further encouraging honest and open communication.

 ## Sales channels